 The PhD training programme provides opportunities for every candidate to acquire practical knowledge of the methodology of presenting results gained in scientific research.
 PhD students therefore are required to present their work regularly both among fellow workers and in a wider professional environment.
 The need for an overall PhD conference of the Doctoral School was promoted even though the departmental doctoral schools organise scientific forums for their own PhD students.
 The prime objective was that participants would be able to familiarise themselves with the scientific work of each programme.

-In 2014 eighty six lectures and forty one poster presentations were given.
-On every occasion PhD students and candidates had the opportunity to present their work in twelve sections with a jury.
-Candidates with works of a high standard gained awards in each section.
-All the conferences were highly successful.
-PhD students participated from partner universities in Budapest and in the provinces.
-Scientific results were presented in high standard lectures and presentations of a high standard.
-Every academic year two highly regarded professionals have been invited to lecture with great success.
+At the conference lectures and poster presentations are given.
+On every occasion PhD students and candidates have the opportunity to present their work in sections with a jury.
+Candidates with works of a high standard gain awards in each section.
+All the conferences are highly successful.
+PhD students participate from partner universities in Budapest and in the provinces.

 Every semester there are a number of courses (60-120) announced on the website.
-Previously, the Educational Board of the Doctoral school filtered down the number of courses to between sixty and seventy.
 The Doctoral Council of the Semmelweis University took into consideration the views the Educational Board and restricted the number of courses which can be run by each departmental doctoral school in one semester to between five and seven.

 Since then the following procedure has been established concerning PhD courses, i.e. the Doctoral Committee of each Departmental Doctoral School proposes between five and seven courses at the beginning of each semester which are entered the database of current courses.
 However, the Educational Board can recognise and award credit points for participation in PhD courses of the appropriate standard at other universities.
 In this case the Educational Board needs the recommendation of the tutor and the head of the departmental doctoral school of the student in question.